computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 {% question %}
 What is the type of <code>vowels</code>?
 Fill in the blanks: <code>List[___]</code>
+{% hidden Hint? %}
+What is the type of the values contained in the list?
+{% endhidden %}
 {% endquestion %}

 {% stopandthink %}